mkdir myapp && cd myapp

 By default, the middleware catches calls to

-to send the user through a Keycloak-centric logout workflow.
-This can be changed by specifying alogout
+/logoutto send the user through a Keycloak-centric logout workflow.
+This can be changed by specifying alogoutconfiguration parameter to themiddleware()call:

 app.use( keycloak.middleware( { logout: '/logoff' } ));